Affidavits in Singapore: What Are They & How to Prepare One

 Filing of Affidavits

-Where required, affidavits can be filed physically at the LawNet service bureaus as well.
+Where required, affidavits can be filed physically at the LawNet & CrimsonLogic service bureaus as well.

 What Happens After Your Affidavit has been Admitted as Evidence?

-For actions commenced by writ, the witness who made the affidavit must generally attend trial for cross-examination.
+For actions commenced by an originating claim, the witness who made the affidavit must generally attend trial for cross-examination.

-In any other case, such as applications made by originating summons, it is usually unnecessary for the witnesses who file affidavits to be cross-examined.
+In any other case, such as applications made by an originating application, it is usually unnecessary for the witnesses who file affidavits to be cross-examined.
 However, the court may still order the witness to be cross-examined if required.

-Regardless of whether the action is commenced by writ or by originating summons, the court has the power to order that the evidence be given orally if it thinks it would be just to do so.
+Regardless of whether the action is commenced by an originating claim or by originating application, the court has the power to order that the evidence be given orally if it thinks it would be just to do so.

 If the witness does not attend the hearing even though he/she has been ordered by the court to be cross-examined, the witness’ affidavit will not be received as evidence unless the court gives permission for its admission.